When does learning pay off? A study on DRL-based dynamic algorithm configuration for carbon-aware scheduling: Computational experiments

 To assess generalizability, we distinguish between \textit{known} and \textit{unknown} instance types.
 The former comprises the four datasets introduced in \citet{Mencaroni2025}, which are used during training.

 The latter consists of six additional datasets generated using the same instance-generation procedure, but exhibiting higher combinatorial complexity, primarily through an increased number of machines.
+In addition to the increase in machine count, the number of jobs also varies across datasets, although to a lesser extent, as reflected in Table \ref{tab:overview_instance_datasets}.

 These datasets are used exclusively for evaluation.
-Since these instance types are not observed during training, we consider these instances as unknown, and we will evaluate in our experiments how well the algorithms perform on such unseen instances.
-This separation allows therefore a controlled analysis of the generalization capabilities of the learned parameter control policies.
+Since these instance types are not observed during training, we consider these instances as unknown, and evaluate in our experiments how well the algorithms perform on such unseen instances.
+This separation enables a controlled analysis of the generalization capabilities of the learned parameter control policies.

 An overview of all considered datasets along with their key characteristics is provided in Table \ref{tab:overview_instance_datasets}.
 The full instance files are available at \url{https://github.com/ugent-isye/MA-DRL-CAS-PFSP}.